 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at December 31, 2016, the Company had working capital of \$14,127,503.
-During the year ended ended September 30, 2016, the Company completed financings totaling approximately \$20,000,000 as described above.
-During the period ended December 31, 2016, the Company entered into the SVB Term Loan for \$10,000,000, pursuant to which the Company has initially drawn down \$8,000,000.
-In January 2017, the Company received \$3,992,799, a portion of the third and final tranche of CPRIT funding of \$5,422,000.
+As at March 31, 2017, the Company had working capital of \$9,672,017.
+During the year ended September 30, 2016, the Company completed financings totaling approximately \$20,000,000 as described above.
+During the period ended March 31, 2017, the Company entered into the SVB Term Loan for \$10,000,000, pursuant to which the Company has initially drawn down \$8,000,000.
+In January 2017 and March 2017, the Company received \$3,992,799 and \$1,200,000, respectively, as portions of the third and final tranche of CPRIT funding of \$5,422,000.
 All of the Company's current financial liabilities have contractual maturities of 30 days or are due on demand and are subject to normal trade terms.
-The Company does not generate revenue and will be reliant on equity or debt financing and proceeds from the CPRIT Grant to fund operations.
-Equity financing is dependent on market conditions and may not be available on favorable terms.
-The CPRIT Grant is dependent on the Company completing all the milestones (see accompanying condensed consolidated interim financial statements for details with respect to the CPRIT Grant terms).
+The Company does not generate revenue and will be reliant on equity or debt financing and proceeds from the CPRIT Grant to fund operations and repay debt obligations.
+Equity and debt financings are dependent on market conditions and may not be available on favorable terms.
+The CPRIT Grant is dependent on the Company completing all the contractual obligations thereunder (see accompanying condensed consolidated interim financial statements for details with respect to the CPRIT Grant terms).